 The Treaty of Portsmouth: An Adventure in American Diplomacy (Lexington: University of Kentucky Press, 1969, 194 pp.).

 Annotated Charles Sawyer’s Concerns of a Conservative Democrat (Carbondale: Southern Illinois University Press, 1968, 399 pp., of which 51 pp. are footnotes).

 The Dublin Diaries

-Continuing his interest in the role of higher education in developing high-technology and life sciences research, Dr. Trani was a Visiting Professor at University College Dublin in Ireland during the summer of 2002.
+Continuing his interest in the role of higher education in developing high-technology and life sciences research, Eugene Trani, Ph.D., was a visiting professor at University College Dublin in Ireland during the summer of 2002.
 The result of his study, “Dublin Diaries: A Study of High Technology Development in Ireland,” published in fall 2002, explores the stunning economic growth of the “Celtic Tiger.”
-After conversations with nearly 70 academic, business and government leaders, Dr. Trani presents a comprehensive perspective of Ireland’s economic development and explores ways that the partnership of academia, business and government can continue to promote growth in that country.
+After conversations with nearly 70 academic, business and government leaders, Trani presents a comprehensive perspective of Ireland’s economic development and explores ways that the partnership of academia, business and government can continue to promote growth in that country.

 The Cambridge Report